Review of the Best Sterling Toilet

 Toilet bowls are available in two shapes.
 One is a round toilet, and the other is elongated.
 The elongated toilet bowl is more oval, and the round toilet bowl occupies less space and is hence suitable for small bathrooms.
 Round bowls will cost you less than elongated ones.

 Before you buy an elongated bowl, you must make sure that your bathroom can accommodate them.
 They are two inches bigger than the round toilet bowls.
 Elongated bowls offer better comfort to the users.

 The aspect of the bowl to check is the height.
 The correct height of the seat adds to the comfort of the users.
 Toilets are generally available in heights ranging between 14 and 16 inches.
 Almost anyone can use these.
 There are also ADA-compliant toilets that come in heights between 17 and 19 inches.
 They are suitable for use by people with disabilities.
 They can get on and off the seat without any difficulty.

 The other important part of any toilet is the flushing system.
 There are two types of flushing systems.
 The pressure-assisted flush and the gravity flush.
 In the former model, pressurized air pushes water into the bowl to avoid clogging.

 However, this model is comparatively expensive.
-The latter type uses the water’s weight to push it down and empty along with the waste into the S-Trap.
+The latter type uses the water’s weight to push it down and empty it along with the waste into the S-Trap.
 This system needs less maintenance.
 There are single and dual-flush models in both these types of flushing systems.
 Dual-flush systems help to save water.

 Frequently Asked Questions (FAQ)